 Children and young people are at the heart of Hope UK’s mission.

-Our Drug Educators work with children and young people in schools and youth groups, providing interactive educational sessions about alcohol, tobacco and drugs.
+Our Drug Educators work with children and young people in schools and youth groups, providing interactive, age-appropriate educational sessions about alcohol, tobacco and drugs.
 Our experience of working with young people shows that many still do not realise how damaging regular excessive drinking, for example, can be.
 Lifeskills that enhance peer resistance and build confidence are woven into sessions designed to encourage healthy choices and enable children and young people to realise their potential.